liamencabo/ATM-Console-App-C-/README.md

-# ATM-Console-App-C-
-This is a ATM Console App project written in C#.
-This project gives you the practice on logging in using your ATM Card Number and Pin, Checking your account balance, Depositing &amp; Transferring Money, and Checking Statements of account with log out..
+Project
+# ATM Console App in C#
+This project is an ATM Console App written in C# that is run on Visual Studio.

+In this application we see how to

+- Log in using your ATM card number and PIN
+- Check account balance
+- Deposit money
+- Transfer money
+- Check statement of account and logout.